getsentry/sentry-java/raven-integration-tests/README.md

 services of Sentry in the same terminal.

 ## 3. Run `src/main/resources/run_sentry.sh` before running the tests
-This script will remove any existing `sentry.db` at the *same* location so we can start fresh and then perform a Sentry upgrade using `default_config.py` as the Sentry configuration.
-During this process, you will be asked to create a superuser.
-Use username and password `test`.
+This script will remove any existing `sentry.db` at the *same* location so we can start fresh, replace it with `boot_sentry.db` and then perform a Sentry upgrade using `default_config.py` as the Sentry configuration.
+The database is set up with a user with username and password `test`.

 Once the Sentry installation is finished, the `Procfile` at the same location will be used to kickstart Sentry HTTP and UDP services at ports 9500 and 9501 respectively.